 Ronald K. Rittgers, ed.
 Hebrews, James.
 Vol. XIII of the Reformation Commentary on Scripture, eds.
 Timothy George and Scott M. Manetsch.
 IVP, 2017.

 RCS is one of the best outcomes of an anniversary year so monumental as this one.
 As we look back in the decades ahead, what books will stand out?
 Certainly, this series will prove to be a massive contribution to Reformation literature.
 As I’ve mentioned before, I am convinced that far more attention needs to be given to commentaries and lectures by the Reformers.
 They were, first and foremost, pastors and preachers of the Word.
 Their exegesis needs to start making the pages of our contemporary commentaries; we would be fools not to listen to their insights into the biblical text.
 That aside, the most recent release in RCS is Rittgers’s volume on Hebrews and James.
 Besides the core text itself, I commend to you Rittgers’s introduction where he explains the importance of these two books for reform.
 Rittgers also answers that nagging question, “Is James an epistle of straw?”
 To discover the answer, you will have to read the volume for yourself.

-Matthew Barrett (PhD, The Southern Baptist Theological Seminary) is tutor of systematic theology and church history at Oak Hill Theological College in London, as well as the founder and executive editor of Credo Magazine.
-He is the author of several books, including Salvation by Grace (P&R, 2013), Owen on the Christian Life (Crossway, 2015), God’s Word Alone: The Authority of Scripture (Zondervan, 2016), and Reformation Theology: A Systematic Summary (Crossway, 2017).
+Matthew Barrett is Associate Professor of Christian Theology at Midwestern Baptist Theological Seminary, as well as the founder and executive editor of Credo Magazine.
+He is the author of several books, including Salvation by Grace, Owen on the Christian Life, God’s Word Alone: The Authority of Scripture, and Reformation Theology: A Systematic Summary.
 Currently he is the series editor of The 5 Solas Series with Zondervan.
 You can read more at MatthewMBarrett.com.